5-Day Budget Itinerary for Niue

 - Aliutu Guesthouse

-Almost all of Niue’s budget accommodation has kitchen facilities.
-Pick up supplies on your way to your accommodation, where you’ll find the largest supermarket, Swanson Supermarket, just outside of the airport and a few grocery stores in Alofi.
-See Where to Buy Food in Niue for more advice.
+Almost all budget accommodation on the island has self-catering facilities, so we recommend picking up supplies on your way to your accommodation.
+The largest supermarket, Swanson Supermarket, is just outside of the airport.
+Alternatively, there are a few grocery stores in Alofi.
+Check out The Guide to Supermarkets & Food Shopping in Niue to learn more.

 Day 2 – Explore the East Coast

-In the village of Hakupu, behind the school buildings, the Anapala Chasm Sea Track is a 15-minute one-way walk taking you through lush rainforest and down some steep steps to the depths of a narrow chasm.
-It’s possible to swim in the freshwater below if you dare!
+Starting from south to north, head to the village of Hakupu and the Anapala Chasm Sea Track.
+The 15-minute one-way walk takes you through lush rainforest and down some steep steps to the bottom of an awe-inspiring chasm.
+If you’re not too spooked, you can swim in the cold freshwater at the bottom.

 Laufoli Umu Pit